Can Character-based Language Models Improve Downstream Task Performance in Low-Resource and Noisy Language Scenarios?: Discussion

+The take-home message from these experiments is that CharacterBERT seems to efficiently capture at least some of the UGC idiosyncracies compared to its BERT-based counterparts, given its small pre-training data size.
+This finding was also shown by \citet{RosalesNunes_et_al:2021:NoisyUGCTranslation} in the context of character-based neural machine translation.
+Interestingly, their results showed that transformer-based models with subword tokenization also exhibit strong robustness to a particular type of lexical noise.
+This behavior has also been demonstrated by \citet{ItzhakLevy:2021:SpellingBee} and could explain why the BERT-based models we tested performed so well in our experiments.
+The key seems to be relying on the ability of the subword distribution to model some forms of lexical variations.
+More experiments are needed to investigate in what circumstances, in addition to noisy and resource-scarce scenarios, CharacterBERT models bring a notable advantage.

 Our results are based on the evaluation of two low-level tasks.
-Therefore, it would be interesting to see if they can be generalized to other -- e.g.\ more semantic -- tasks, as additional experiments on model layers configuration showed that most of the important information is captured early in the layers of the model \draftadd{(cf.\ Appendix \ref{appendix:layerconfig})}.
+Therefore, it would be interesting to see if they can be generalized to other tasks, e.g., more semantic, as additional experiments on model layers configuration showed that most of the important information is captured early in the model's layers.

-Regarding the specific case of Arabic dialects written in Arabizi, a recent BERT-based model have been pretrained on 7 millions Egyptian tweets and displayed effective results on a sentiment analysis task \cite{baert-etal-2020-arabizi}.
-Another very recent model, at the date of writing, was pre-trained on 4 millions Algerian tweets and also demonstrated interesting results on sentiment analysis \cite{Abdaoui_et_al:2021:DziriBERT}.
-Unfortunately, the authors did not perform any experiments on the Narabizi data set, making thus the comparison with our work not straightforward.
-It would be of course interesting to evaluate the interoperability between these new data sets and the \textit{NArabizi} resources we used to produce our models.
-Head to head comparisons between these models and ours could be of value of course but we believe that given the shortcomings of finding enough data to pretrain large models for dialects, it would be probably better to first consolidate a large enough common \draftreplace{pretraining}{pre-training} data set and then work on model performance.
-We leave this for future work.
+Regarding Arabic dialects written in Arabizi, a recent BERT-based model has been trained on 7 million Egyptian tweets and showed effective results in a sentiment analysis task \citep{baert-etal-2020-arabizi}.
+Contemporary to the development of CharacterBERT for \narabizi, another model was pre-trained on 4 million Algerian tweets and demonstrated interesting results on sentiment analysis \citep{Abdaoui_et_al:2021:DziriBERT}.
+Unfortunately, the authors did not perform any experiments on the Narabizi data set, thus making the comparison with our work not straightforward.
+However, we believe that given the shortcomings of finding enough data to train large models for dialects, and based on our findings concerning the training set size, it would probably also be promising to improve the quality of the training and fine-tuning datasets for a more accurate evaluation.

-We showed that CharacterBert models trained on very little data could provide an interesting alternative to large multilingual and monolingual models in resource-scarce and noisy scenarios.
+In summary, We showed that CharacterBert models trained on very little data could provide an interesting alternative to large multilingual and monolingual models in resource-scarce and noisy scenarios.
 This is why we release all the code, data and models to reproduce our experiments, hoping our work will favor the rise of efficient robust NLP models for under-resourced languages, domains and dialects.\footnote{\url{https://gitlab.inria.fr/ariabi/character-bert-ugc}}